dyavadi8769/Boston_Housing_Price_Prediction/README.md

 conda create -p venv python==3.11.7 -y
 ```

+Activate the virtual environment in the cmd prompt using
 ```
-Activate the virtual environment in the cmd prompt using: conda activate venv/
+conda activate venv/
 ```